r3lax3rs/ArchInstallScript/README.md

 -  When done with that, reboot and login to your account.
 -  Open the Konsole (ALT + T)
 -  This script is meant for Intel+NVidia users to install video card drivers + configure all settings + make nvidia hook for when there are updates.
--  cd ScriptTesting
+-  1. cd ScriptTesting
--  chmod +x BasicInstall.sh
+-  2. chmod +x BasicInstall.sh
--  ./BasicInstall.sh
+-  3. ./BasicInstall.sh
 - Reboot the system after this script
 ---
 - If you want to install the programs:
-- chmod +x InstallPrograms.sh
+- 1. chmod +x InstallPrograms.sh
-- ./ InstallPrograms.sh
+- 2. ./InstallPrograms.sh
 ---
 - If you want to install the program without having to enter your password each time:
-- chmod +x InstallProgramsNoPW.sh
+- 1. chmod +x InstallProgramsNoPW.sh
-- ./InstallProgramsNoPW.sh
+- 2. ./InstallProgramsNoPW.sh
 - Fill password in only once and the script will handle the rest